 Table 11N-1 presents the spring-run spawning period and spawning distribution of Chinook salmon in the Sacramento River.
 The percentage of redds in the Sacramento River lost to dewatering was estimated using U.S. Fish and Wildlife (USFWS) (2006) tables that relate spawning and dewatering flows to percent reductions in species-specific spawning habitat weighted usable area (WUA) (see Appendix 11-K, Spawning Weighted Usable Area Analysis).
 These tables are reproduced in Table 11N-2 through Table 11N-9.
 USFWS (2006) developed the dewatering tables for winter-run, fall-run, and late fall–run Chinook salmon and steelhead but not for spring-run Chinook salmon.
 Therefore, as was done for the WUA curves, the fall-run salmon tables (Table 11N-4 and Table 11N-5) were used to estimate spring-run redd dewatering, but flows from the spring-run spawning period and spawning distribution (Table 11N-1) were used to look up the percent of spring-run redds dewatered.
 The validity of substituting the fall-run tables for spring-run is discussed below in Appendix 11K, Habitat Weighted Usable Area Analysis.
 Separate tables were developed for periods when the Anderson-Cottonwood Irrigation District (ACID) Dam boards are installed (April through October) and for when the boards are out because installation of the boards affects water levels for some of the sampling transects used to produce the tables.

 The field studies used for USFWS (2006) were conducted in the Sacramento River between Keswick Dam and Battle Creek at the same locations as the spawning WUA studies discussed in Appendix 11K.
 USRDOM flow data are available for three locations in the Keswick Dam to Battle Creek river section: Keswick Dam (River Mile [RM] 302), the Sacramento River at Clear Creek (RM 289), and the Sacramento River at Battle Creek (RM 271).
 In contrast to the WUA studies, a single relationship for flows was developed for the entire river section, but the flows used to estimate redd dewatering in the current analysis were those that best matched the longitudinal distribution of the redds of the different salmon runs in the river as estimated from aerial redd surveys conducted by California Department of Fish and Wildlife from 2003 through 2019 (Table 11N-1).
-The redd distributions of steelhead in the Sacramento River are poorly known but are expected to be similar to that of spring-run.
+The redd distributions of steelhead in the Sacramento River are poorly known but are expected to be similar to that of spring-run (USFWS 2003).
 Therefore, Keswick Dam flows were used for winter-run and late fall–run, Sacramento River at Clear Creek flows were used for spring-run and steelhead, and Sacramento River at Battle Creek flows were used for fall-run.
 Redd dewatering was computed for these flows under Alternatives 1A, 1B, 2, and 3 (hereinafter referred to as Alternatives 1–3) and the No Action Alternative (NAA).

 Table 11N-1.
 Average 2003–2019 Distributions of Spawning Redds of Chinook Salmon runs in the Sacramento River as Percent of Total, from Aerial Redd Surveys by California Department of Fish and Wildlife